adoxography/SPieL/README.md

-# MSPL
+# SPieL
-Morpheme segmentation of polysynthetic languages
+Segmentation of Polysynthetic Languages